marvokdolor/learning/100DaysOfCodeRound3-log.md

 - Completed Chs 3, 4, and 5 of Interactive Data Visualization for the Web 2ed.
 (D3 book).

 ### R3D2 - 03/03/2019
+- Completed Ch 6 of the D3 book.

 ### R3D3 - 03/04/2019
 ### R3D4 - 03/05/2019
 ### R3D5 - 03/06/2019